Ecobee4 Is Hands Down The Best Smart ThermostatBy - 06/13/2017

 ecobee4 Talks To Smart Home Platforms

-With IFTTT, you can set rules (called Applets) triggered by ecobee4’s temperature (e.g. when the temperature is higher/lower than ____) and humidity readings (e.g. when the humidity is higher/lower than ____), occupancy detection, or schedule overrides (e.g. when the schedule is overridden by your phone’s location).
+With IFTTT, you can set rules (called Applets) triggered by ecobee4’s temperature.
+For example, when the temperature is higher/lower than ____, then do ____.
+Or you can create rules around humidity.
+For example, if humidity is higher/lower than ____, then ____.
 These events can trigger anything from your lights to your smart humidifier and cause them to take action.

 ecobee4 can also be on the other side of the Applet, the one taking action.
 Different triggers can set the thermostat to a temperature hold, setting your home to your desired temperature for hours or even until the next time you change it.
 Triggers can also make ecobee4 swap modes.
-For example, “If you exit an area (Location Applet), then set an indefinite hold (ecobee Applet),” which is an alternative to geofencing for Android users.
+For example, “If you exit an area (Location Applet), then set an indefinite hold (ecobee Applet).”

 ecobee4 also works with SmartThings, one of the most robust smart home systems today.
 By pairing ecobee4 with your SmartThings system, you can control your thermostat via the SmartThings app and integrate it into scenes.
 You can even use SmartThings’ geofencing feature to control ecobee4 based on your location.

 ecobee4 and the other ecobee smart thermostats are also HomeKit compatible.
 You can control the thermostats using your iPhone’s Home App (for iOS 10 or later) or even Siri.
 You can also make ecobee4 a part of your HomeKit scenes or make it respond to your location (geofencing).
 The catch?
 If you want to control ecobee4 via HomeKit from outside your home network, you’ll need an Apple TV (3rd generation or later) or an iPad functioning as a home hub.